-As we can see, accurately sizing a septic system can be technical, the examples above are relating to conventional type systems which are the easiest to calculate.
-Pressure distribution systems, lagoons, aerobic systems for type 2 and 3 can get very technical.
+As we can see, accurately sizing septic systems can be technical.
+The examples above relate to conventional-type systems, which are the easiest to calculate.
+Pressure distribution systems, lagoons, and aerobic systems for types 2 and 3 can get very technical.

 How to size a septic system depends on the hydraulic loading rates of both the soils and the wastewater treatment level.
-The amount of occupants, how many bedrooms a home has and the overall size of a home play important factors in assessing the proper size for both septic tank and drain field.
+The number of occupants, how many bedrooms a home has, and the overall size of a home play important factors in assessing the proper size for both the septic tank and drain field.